Overview

 The following table gives an overview of credit consumption for horizontal and vertical scaling:

-The largest unit of compute is a 10-node cluster of 4XL warehouses.
+The largest unit of compute is a 10-node cluster of 4XL warehouses (5XL and 6XL are not available everywhere).
 This consumes 1280 credits per hour.
-For Enterprise edition, a credit is about $4.
-This means over $5,000 an hour!
+For Enterprise edition, a credit is about $3.9.
+This means almost $5,000 an hour!
 It’s clear you can save the most costs by minimizing compute.
 Storage typically has a much lower impact than compute.

 To create a new warehouse in Snowflake, you can execute the following SQL script: